Product shortcodes

 [products columns="3" attribute="season" terms="warm" terms_operator="NOT IN"]

-Note that by using NOT IN, we exclude products that are both in “Spring/Summer” and “Fall/Winter”.
+Note: By using NOT IN, we exclude products that are both in “Spring/Summer” and “Fall/Winter”.
 If we want to show all cold-weather appropriate gear including these shared accessories, we would change the term from warm to cold.

 ↑ Back to top